The Ultimate Guide on How to Build a New Online Community

 - In which activities would you be most likely to participate?

 Note that throughout this process, the rapport you build with these individuals will become increasingly valuable to your community’s long-term success.
 A very small number of members, especially in the first years, can drive an overwhelming volume of community activity.

 When you involve users, members, or customers at the beginning of the process, you’re building advocates by giving them buy-in.
 Communicate with them as a special group as you move forward.
 You can lean on this group to be beta testers and early adopters.

 Step 3: Build Buy-In Across the Organization

-Before you get too deep into the community planning process, begin with a soft launch of your idea internally.
+Before you get too deep into the online community planning process, begin with a soft launch of your idea internally.
 This should be an informal, research-gathering process where you float the idea of a community and locate where you can find support for your initiative.

 Taking this phased approach will help you plan your approach to getting buy-in strategically and ensure you identify potential roadblocks in advance.
 You’ll want background on these three areas:

 - Any history of online community building at your organization

 Once you’ve done your initial research, it’s time to do your prep work, so that you’re ready to recruit your team from other departments.

 Take the findings you learned from your research.
 Let’s say a department identified three big priorities: How can you match the online community’s value or solution to those pain points?
 What kind of benefit can starting a new online community offer to this department?